Jacob Krüger

 • ICSME 2020pdf: We conducted a large-scale study with open-source developers, revealing that while they preferred refactored preprocessor directives, they actually performed worse in two program comprehension tasks; and had particular challenges in understanding the configurability of the source code.

-• ESEC/FSE 2019pdf: We report an online experiment in which practitioners solved six comprehension tasks while exposed to different types of feature traces, indicating that virtual traces (i.e., annotations) can facilitate program comprehension.
+• ESEC/FSE 2019pdf: We report an online experiment in which practitioners solved six comprehension tasks while exposed to different types of feature traces typically used for engineering variant-rich systems, indicating that virtual traces (i.e., annotations) can facilitate program comprehension.

-• ESEC/FSE 2019pdf: We elicited a collection of feature modeling principles from the literature and interviews with practitioners to facilitate the construction of feature models.
+• ESEC/FSE 2019pdf: We elicited a collection of feature modeling principles from the literature and interviews with practitioners to facilitate the construction of feature models for variant-rich systems (particularly product lines).

-• Journal of Systems and Software 2019pdf: We investigated how to recover feature facets for two open-source systems, showing what information sources in social-coding platforms (e.g., GitHub) can be helpful to understand important properties of the respective system.
+• Journal of Systems and Software 2019pdf: We investigated how to recover feature facets for two open-source systems, showing what information sources in social-coding platforms (e.g., GitHub) can be helpful to understand important properties of the features in a system and their evolution.

 • Empirical Software Engineering 2019pdf: We conducted a large experiment in which developers had to comprehend smaller code examples with different types of comments, with our results and comparison to the related work indicating that comments are less helpful for smaller code excerpts and that developers often mistrust them.